If you own land and do not have a Registered Title you can make an application to the Registrar of Titles to have the land registered.

 When your application is approved by the Referee you will be sent a Notice, which you will be directed to have published in a particular news-paper for a period decided by the Referee of Titles.

-Your Certificate of Title will be issued seven weeks after the first appearance of the advertisement in the newspaper, if no Caveat is lodged against the application and no Court action commenced.
+Your Certificate of Title will be issued after the requisite time directed by the Referee for the same to be advertised in the newspaper, (ranging from 1 month – 12 months) if no Caveat is lodged against the application and no Court action commenced.

-Preparation of your Certificate of Title will begin after you take in proof of advertisement, i.e. the newspaper pages with the advertisements pertaining to your application and payment of the final fees.
+Preparation of your Certificate of Title will begin after you take in proof of the advertisement, i.e. the newspaper pages (the Tear Sheets) containing the relevant advertisements pertaining to your application and payment of the final fees.

 CAVEATS AGAINST REGISTERING LAND

 Lands being registered are advertised in the daily newspapers weekly.
-If someone has applied to register land that you have an estate or interest in, without your consent, you may lodge a Caveat against bringing the land under the Registration of Titles Act.
+If someone has applied to register land that you have an estate or interest in, without your consent, you may lodge a Caveat against that Application by virtue of Section 43 of the Registration of Titles Act.
 The Caveat must be lodged within the time prescribed by the Referee of Titles in the advertisement.

 Forms of Caveats are available at the Office of Titles.
 You must consult an Attorney-at-law to commence an action in Court in respect of the interest claimed in the Caveat.
-Copies of the documents filed in Court must be submitted to the Registrar of Titles within one month of the lodging of the Caveat.
+Copies of the documents filed in Court must be submitted to the Registrar of Titles within one month of the date that the Caveat was lodged.

-Failure to notify the Registrar of Titles of the Court proceedings will result in the Caveat lapsing after a month and the registration being proceeded with.
+Failure to notify the Registrar of Titles of the Court proceedings will result in the Caveat lapsing after one month and the registration being completed and a title in respect of the Application being issued for the land.